jcefmaven/jcefbuild/README.md

 Specify an architecture (docker architectures, see script source for options) and build type (Release or Debug).
 Optionally, you can specify a git repository and ref/branch to pull when no sources are present in the `jcef` folder.

+## Reporting bugs
+Please only report bugs here that are related to the build process.
+Please report bugs in JCEF/CEF to the [corresponding repository on Bitbucket](https://bitbucket.org/chromiumembedded/).

 ## Contributing
 Feel free to open a pull request on this repository to improve its stability or artifact quality.
 Make sure to provide a valid GitHub Actions run for your pull requests to be accepted.